Cethric/Cethric.github.io/_posts/2020-04-22-Introduction-to-GraphQL.md

 | `context` | a shared object between all resolvers for a particular operation.
 This can be used to share state |
 | `info` | Information about the current operation's execution state |

-Each of these function will return a result that matches the format defined in the return type of the GraphQL schema.
+Each of these functions will return a result that matches the format defined in the return type of the GraphQL schema.

 ```typescript
 const resolvers: Resolvers = {